 - 8. If signal bounce occurs in rugged terrain, go to a high altitude such as a ridge.
 Turn the receiver gain down and take several readings from different positions.
 The point where 2 or more signals cross is where the transmitter is located.
 This locating method is called TRIANGULATION. - 9.
 To stop the transmitter signal, place the magnet over the red mark on transmitter top.
 Check with your receiver to make sure the beeping signal has stopped.
 To stop the signal, you may need to move the magnet slightly up or down or sideways.
-You can also stop the transmitter signal by removing the battery. - 10.
-Store each battery in a separate container in refrigerator for freshness.
-If 2 batteries touch each other or metal, power may drain. - 11.
-If the transmitter antenna breaks, you can replace it.
+During storage, the magnet must not get bumped off the red mark.
+You can also stop the transmitter signal by removing the battery.

+Store each battery in separate container in refrigerator for freshness.
+If 2 batteries touch each other or metal, power may drain.

+If the transmitter antenna breaks, you can replace it (purchase from WMI).
 To change, unscrew base of the antenna from its brass holder.
 Turn LEFT to loosen.
 Insert new antenna's base into the brass holder.
 Turn RIGHT to tighten down.
 Then thread new antenna through collar's cable tie on collar.
 The tie secures the antenna in brush.